mavix21/terra/README.md

 - **Blockchain Integration (Web3):**

-  - Utilizes OnchainKit, Wagmi, and Viem for connecting to and interacting with EVM-compatible blockchains.
+  - Utilizes Wagmi, and Viem for connecting to and interacting with Lisk and EVM-compatible blockchains.
   - Interacts with smart contracts deployed via the Hardhat project in `packages/contracts`.
   - Supports "Sign-In with Ethereum" (SIWE) via `@reown/appkit-siwe`.